Vanadium

 What is it?

-Vanadium is a naturally occurring metal found widely in the earth's crust, rocks, and soils, and is commonly used by industries to make rust-resistant steel, ceramics, and even some nutritional supplements.¹ While people are naturally exposed to very low levels of vanadium in food and water every day without harm, having too much of it in your drinking water can pose health risks.² Unlike some metals, vanadium dissolves easily in water and is colorless, odorless, and tasteless, making it hard to detect without testing.³˒⁹
+Vanadium is a naturally occurring metal widely distributed in the earth's crust and rocks, and it is commonly used by industries to produce rust-resistant steel, ceramics, and even some nutritional supplements.¹ While most foods naturally contain low amounts of vanadium and people are safely exposed to very low levels every day without harm, having too much of it in your drinking water can pose health risks.¹˒⁸ Because vanadium in well water cannot be seen or smelled, it is hard to detect without testing, though very high amounts might occasionally give the water a metallic taste.⁸

 Where It Comes From in New Mexico

-In New Mexico, high levels of vanadium in drinking water come from both natural geology and human activities.
-First, it occurs naturally in the state's volcanic rocks and sandstone formations.³ Second, New Mexico's long legacy of uranium mining, particularly in the Four Corners region, the Navajo Nation, and the Grants Mineral Belt, has left behind waste rock that leaches vanadium and other heavy metals into the groundwater.³˒⁴ Lastly, industrial pollution, such as the burning of fossil fuels, releases vanadium into the air, which then settles into the soil and washes into water sources.¹˒³
+In New Mexico, elevated levels of vanadium in drinking water can come from natural geology, mining legacies, and industrial activities.
+First, it occurs naturally in the region's sandstone and limestone bedrock.³ Second, New Mexico's long legacy of uranium mining, particularly in the Navajo Nation, has left behind environmental contamination where minerals like vanadium are closely associated with uranium ore.³ Lastly, industrial sources, particularly the burning of fuel oils and coal by power plants, release vanadium particles into the air, which can eventually settle into the soil and wash into water sources.¹

 Health Concerns

-Drinking water with high levels of vanadium can cause immediate issues like nausea, mild diarrhea, and stomach cramps.¹ Over the long term, animal studies show that vanadium exposure can cause decreased red blood cells, which leads to anemia, and increased blood pressure.¹ The biggest concern, however, is for pregnant women and infants; chronic exposure to vanadium is linked to developmental issues, including decreased growth and birth defects in developing babies.¹˒³
+Drinking water with high levels of vanadium can cause immediate issues like nausea, mild diarrhea, and stomach cramps.¹˒⁸ Over the long term, animal studies show that ingesting vanadium can cause decreased red blood cells and increased blood pressure.¹ A significant concern is for pregnant women and infants; animal studies demonstrate that vanadium exposure during pregnancy can cause decreases in growth and increases in birth defects.¹ State health guidelines have been proposed specifically to protect developing fetuses, neonates, and other sensitive populations from excessive vanadium intake.²

 Wildfires and the methods used to fight them can dramatically increase vanadium in local water.
-During massive wildfires, such as the 2022 Hermits Peak-Calf Canyon Fire in New Mexico, airplanes dropped millions of gallons of bright red fire retardants to stop the blaze.⁵ Recent studies discovered that these fire suppressants contain extremely high levels of toxic metals, including vanadium.⁶ When it rains, these metals wash directly into the soil and groundwater, causing a sudden spike in contamination in nearby private wells.⁵˒⁶
+During massive wildfires, such as the 2022 Hermits Peak-Calf Canyon Fire in New Mexico, airplanes dropped bright red fire retardants to suppress the blaze.⁴ Recent studies discovered that these fire suppressants contain high levels of toxic metals, including vanadium.⁵ When it rains, these metals can wash into the soil and groundwater, leading to sudden spikes in heavy metal contamination in nearby private wells.⁴˒⁵

-If you get your water from a private well, it is your responsibility to ensure it is safe, as the government does not regulate private wells for water quality.³
+If you get your water from a private well, it is your responsibility to ensure it is safe, as the Environmental Protection Agency does not have a set drinking water standard for vanadium.⁸

-• Look out for signs: Because vanadium is invisible and usually has no taste or smell, you cannot rely on your senses to know if it is there, though very high amounts might occasionally give the water a metallic taste.³˒⁹
+• Look out for signs: Because vanadium cannot be seen or smelled, you cannot easily rely on your senses, though very high amounts might occasionally give the water a metallic taste.⁸

-• Test your water: Have your well water tested by a certified laboratory to check for vanadium and other heavy metals.⁷ Following the Hermits Peak-Calf Canyon Fire, the New Mexico Environment Department offered free well testing for heavy metals in the affected areas.⁷
+• Test your water: Have your well water tested by a certified laboratory to check for vanadium and other heavy metals.⁶˒⁸ Following the Hermits Peak-Calf Canyon Fire, the New Mexico Environment Department offered free well testing for heavy metals in the affected areas.⁶

-• Never boil the water: Boiling water will not remove vanadium; it simply evaporates the water and leaves the metals behind, making them even more concentrated and dangerous.³˒⁷
+• Never boil the water: Boiling water will not remove vanadium; it simply evaporates the water and leaves the metals behind, making them even more concentrated and dangerous.⁶

-• Filter your water: If your water has high vanadium levels, you can install specialized water treatment systems.
-Reverse osmosis systems and ion exchange filters are highly effective at removing vanadium and other heavy metals from your home's drinking water.³˒⁸˒⁹
+• Filter your water: If your water has high vanadium levels, you can install specialized home water treatment systems.
+Reverse osmosis systems and ion exchange filters are highly effective at reducing vanadium and other heavy metals from your home's drinking water.⁶˒⁷˒⁸

 References